 It’s something just about every single landlord has to go through at some point, unfortunately, the experience doesn’t make it easier.
-Opening the door to your rental property only to find the inside look like a trash bomb went off, tearing up rugs, blasting holes into walls, covering the baseboards with who knows what.
-Whether they had to be evicted or left on their own terms, the mess lef behind is now yours to deal with.
+Opening the door to your rental property only to find the inside looks like a trash bomb went off, tearing up rugs, blasting holes into walls, and covering the baseboards with who knows what.
+Whether they had to be evicted or left on their own terms, the mess left behind is now yours to deal with.
 Aside from using their security deposit, here is what else you can do to clean up your rental!

 Post Tenant Cleanup Survival Guide!